blade-ui-kit/blade-icons/README.md

         // Enable "safe" mode which will prevent deletion of old icons...
         'safe' => true,

-        // Call an optional callback to manipulate the icon
+        // Call an optional callback to manipulate the icon with the pathname of the icon,
-        // with the pathname of the icon and the settings from above...
+        // the settings from above and the original icon file instance...
-        'after' => static function (string $icon, array $config) {
+        'after' => static function (string $icon, array $config, SplFileInfo $file) {
             // ...
         },
     ],